HPIC/MBP/README.md

 ```

 ## Citation
-If you use this GitHub repository or pip package in your research, please cite the following paper:
+If you use this MBP implementation in your research, please cite the following paper:
 ```bibtex
 @article{piao2023enabling,
     title={Enabling large batch size training for DNN models beyond the memory limit while maintaining performance},